nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {% if cs2113 or tic4002 %}==**This iteration is your last chance to add/change features.** You are strongly discouraged from adding new features in the following iteration (i.e., {{ version_final }}).== That iteration (which is shorter than usual) is best reserved for bug fixing and documentation work only.{% else %}==**This iteration is your last chance to add features** as <span class="text-danger">a strict feature-freeze will be enforced in the next iteration</span> (i.e., {{ version_final }}).== That iteration (which is shorter than usual) is reserved for bug fixing and documentation work only.
 Any non-compliance with that restriction will be penalized.
 In other words, **in terms of product design and implementation, treat this iteration as creating the final version of the product**.{% endif %}

-The version you deliver in this iteration (i.e., `{{ version_penultimate }}`) will be subjected a peer testing (aka [PE Dry Run](tp-pe.html#tp-practical-exam-dry-run-pe-d)) and you will be informed of the bugs they find (no penalty for those bugs).{% if cs2103 %} The same peer testers will be asked to check if you have changed features during the feature freeze later.{% endif %}
+The version you deliver in this iteration (i.e., `{{ version_penultimate }}`) will be subjected to a peer testing (aka [PE Dry Run](tp-pe.html#tp-practical-exam-dry-run-pe-d)) and you will be informed of the bugs they find (no penalty for those bugs).{% if cs2103 %} The same peer testers will be asked to check if you have changed features during the feature freeze later.{% endif %}

 Given that you'll have to make important feature decisions in this iteration, it may be useful to know what kind of _feature flaws_ that can cost you marks {% if cs2103 %} (<span class="text-danger">you will not be allowed to fix feature flaws while a feature-freeze is in force</span>).{% endif %} The panel below contains some excerpts from the guidelines your peers will use to determine feature flaws of your product after the final submission.